 STM32 ETHERNET #3.
 UDP CLIENT

-This it the third tutorial in the STM32 Ethernet series, and today we will see how to create UDP client using STM32.
+This is the third tutorial in the STM32 Ethernet series, and today we will see how to create UDP client using STM32.
 I have already covered a tutorial about UDP SERVER, you can check it out here.

 The hardware connection will be similar to the one I have used in the first video, and you can check it out here.